DivvyPayHQ/web-homework/README.md

 ## Instructions

 See the [Frontend instructions](webapp/README.md) for frontend focused instructions.
+If front end only, use the node server in `/webserver`.

 See the [Backend instructions](backend.md) for backend focused instructions.